ffyycc/Mineopoly_Competition_Strategy/README.md

 There are two players per game, one with a red robot and one with a blue robot.
 Both players start in the center of the board on their lower market tile.
 Each turn both players will receive information about the board state.
 This information contains where all the resources are, where your opponent is, prices for each resource, and other such information.
 Each turn both players will be required to return a TurnAction.
 This TurnAction is an enum value which indicates what your strategy wants your player to do for the current turn.
 TurnActions are one of the following:

-MOVE_UP, MOVE_DOWN, MOVE_LEFT, or MOVE_RIGHT all indicate that your player would like to move in that direction on this turn.
+**MOVE_UP**, **MOVE_DOWN**, **MOVE_LEFT**, or **MOVE_RIGHT** all indicate that your player would like to move in that direction on this turn.
 Movement is relative to the bottom left tile, so MOVE_UP will move your player towards the top of your screen and MOVE_RIGHT will move your player towards the right of your screen.
 If your robot is out of charge (indicated by the battery icon in the GUI), then your robot will be in low-power mode.
 When in low-power mode, your robot only has a 25% chance to successfully move to another tile in a single turn.

-MINE indicates that you would like to mine your player's current tile.
+**MINE** indicates that you would like to mine your player's current tile.
 How many turns it takes to finish mining a resource depends on the resource type.
 Diamond takes 3 turns to mine, emerald takes 2 turns to mine, and ruby only takes 1 turn to mine.
 When you have mined a resource enough, it will drop a gem on the tile your player is standing on.

-PICK_UP_RESOURCE indicates you would like to add a resource to your inventory.
+**PICK_UP_RESOURCE** indicates you would like to add a resource to your inventory.
 If your player is standing on a tile that has a mined gem, it will add the gem to your inventory.
 The maximum inventory size for your player will always be 5.
 Attempting to pick up an item when your inventory is full will leave the item on the ground.

-PICK_UP_AUTOMINER indicates you would like to add an autominer to your inventory.
+**PICK_UP_AUTOMINER** indicates you would like to add an autominer to your inventory.
 If your player is standing on a tile that has an autominer, it will add the autominer to your inventory.
 The maximum inventory size for your player will always be 5.
 Attempting to pick up an item when your inventory is full will leave the item on the ground.

-PLACE_AUTOMINER indicates you want to place an autominer.
+**PLACE_AUTOMINER** indicates you want to place an autominer.
 The autominer will be placed on the tile that you are currently standing on.
 An autominer can not be placed on top of another autominer.
 However, when placed adajcently, their effects can stack.

-NULL indicates that you would like to do nothing on your turn.
+**NULL** indicates that you would like to do nothing on your turn.
 You will need to return null for multiple turns in a row to become fully charged while standing on a recharge tile.

 ## What my strategy do?